microsoft/pxt-adafruit/docs/lessons/seismograph/activity.md

 Step 6.

 Vigorously move the micro:bit in the micro:bit simulatator by moving the micro:bit image from side to side.
-Every time the micro:bit moves in the x direction in the simulator,  you are generating data points that can be reviewed in Excel.
+Every time the micro:bit moves in any direction in the simulator,  you are generating data points that can be reviewed in Excel.
 The more attempts to move the micro:bit from side to side, the more data being saved in Excel.
 After you have vigarously moved the micro:bit simulator from side to side for a sufficient amount of time, you are ready to graph or chart the accceleration of the micro:bit.
 We want a printout of our acceleration on Excel that can be graphed in Excel.

 ### ~

 Step 7.

+* Connect a micro:bit to your computer using your USB cable; compile; and run an acceleration experiment by moving the actual micro:bit.

+After moving the micro:bit in any direction for several seconds, you can chart acceleration on Excel.

+NOTE: A black The black color reflects the micro:bit device.

+First, notice that by moving the actual micro:bit in any direction, you will change the values of the black, flat horizontal line.
+The black line will change from being flate to being a waving black line.
+The changing values of the micro:bit accelereration is being measured in milli-gravities.
+Next, notice that by moving the micro:bit  below, there is a changing acceleration value.
+Finally, notice that the LED display will fluctate based on the movement of the micro:bit.

+### ~

+Step 8.

 We want to chart the data collected by using a tool in Excel.

 The final part of this experiment is opening and reviewing the data in the Excel CSV file.
-Simply click on the line beneath the simulator.
-A CSV file will be generated to display the data points collected by moving the micro:bit in the X direction.
-Then click or tap on the data Excel file that was downloaded to your local Downloads Folder.
+Simply click on the line charts area beneath the simulator.
+A CSV file will be generated to display the data points collected by the micro:bit.
+Click or tap on the data Excel file that was downloaded to your local Downloads Folder.

-### ~

-Step 8.

 First, click or tap on the first two columns (A, B) to  include the time of the data being collected; b) the results of acceleration data on the micro:bit